BIBLE 101

 In the same way, looking from a new perspective might just revolutionise our view of the Bible: it's not just a book, it's a book like no other, with a message like no other.

+We'll use this as a roadmap for the rest of this study, pulling it apart and looking at every part in detail, hoping to get a clearer understanding and a renewed appreciation of this awesome book.
 So join me in discovering, or rediscovering, the most incredible Book in existence.
-We'll try to steer clear of traditional Christian jargon and theological terms, and look with fresh eyes.
+We'll try to steer clear of traditional Christian jargon and theological terms, and look with fresh eyes at this age-old book that's still new to every generation!

 ¤ NEW CONTENT